Expert guidance from our chief Daru-walla, for the perfect way to serve for our Permit Room Old-Fashioned bottled cocktail at home. Continue reading

-'Maidan' comes not from virgin but from the word for a wild place.
-Mint is clapped in the hands and rolled, then churned with pineapple, lime and Dishoom's secret spirit essence.
+Mint is clapped in the hands and rolled, then churned with pineapple, lime and bitter syrup.

 The China trade turned opium, spice and silk into merchant fortune, and dressed fortunate merchant wives in best Tanchoi silk.
 Aged in oak, a refreshing mandarin shrub, ginger, Hayman’s gently rested gin, etc., etc., etc., dashed off with quinine and fiery Szechuan pepper.

 The old-established drink devised for sailors to evade scurvy.
-London dry gin with Rose’s lime and a touch of celery bitters.
+This one shakes London Dry Gin with Rose’s lime and celery bitters.
+Finished with a touch of dill.

-Monsooned Catuai espresso, vivified with Luksusowa vodka, chilli liqueur, black walnut bitters and crema.
+Monsooned Catuai espresso, vivified with Finlandia vodka, chilli liqueur, and black walnut bitters.

-Raspberries, lychees, rose and cardamom with first-class sparkling wine.
-A very pretty missy.
+Raspberries, lychees, rose and cardamom liqueur with first-class sparkling wine.
+Pink and pretty.

-Dishoom gooseberry syrup with lime juice and London Dry gin, a wash of Aperol, diamond fizz’d with Prosecco and cushion’d with egg white.
+Dishoom gooseberry syrup with lime, London Dry Gin, a wash of Aperol topped off with sparkling wine.
+A diamond fizz cushioned with egg white.
 Slips down nicely with all dishes.

-Pineapple and coconut-cream classic with a Bombay twist: a little coriander, chai syrup, lime juice and two rums.
+Refreshing pineapple-coconut classic jazzed up with a little coriander, chai syrup, lime juice and two rums.
+A balmy delight.

-Bacardi Carta Blanca rum meets vanilla, pineapple and lime, alongside the usual mint-soda affair.
-Suitable for the most advanced boy or girl.
+Bacardi Carta Blanca rum meets pineapple, bitters and lime, alongside the usual mint-soda affair.

 Lemon shrub with Johnnie Walker Black Label, House Chai, Gosling’s dark rum, and two liqueurs: one ginger, one 80% cocoa.
 Clear, complicated and sweet.